- Prayer and Worship

 World Youth Day is a pilgrimage experience targeted to those ages 16 to 35.
 We especially encourage young adults in their 20s and early 30s to attend the international World Youth Day events.

-The committees from Krakow and Rome have yet to release specific details concerning the official 2016 schedule; however below is the general events list that World Youth Day generally follows, accompanied by the announced 2016 dates.
+The committees from Portugal and Rome have yet to release specific details concerning the official 2022 schedule; however below is the general events list that World Youth Day generally follows:

 By accepting this message, you will be leaving the website of the